loopindex/ckeditor-track-changes/README.md

 Track changes plugin for CKEditor, based on [ICE](https://github.com/NYTimes/ice) (NYTimes track changes for TinyMCE).
 The code supports all the following functionality:

-- Enable / disable Track changes mode
+- Enable / disable track changes mode
 - Show / hide track changes
 - Accept all changes
 - Reject all changes